qefKH3up/BIT608_A2/.github/ISSUE_TEMPLATE/reporting-bugs.md

 ## Contributing Code

 Every contribution is welcome.
 If you want to contribute but are unsure where to start, any open issues are fair game!
-See the [Contribution Guidelines](https://docs.syncthing.net/dev/contributing.html) for the full story on committing code.

-## Licensing

-All contributions are made available under the same license as the already existing material being contributed to.
-Unless otherwise stated this is the MIT License.
-Please see the LICENSE file for more information.

-Regardless of the license in effect, you retain the copyright to your contribution.